avril-m-harder/PEQG_2026_graph_QC/README.md

 		../panacus_output/growth_out-w_equations.pdf
 	   ```
    		The plots written by this command include growth curve equations and estimates for $\alpha$.
 Generally curves where $\alpha$ < 1 can be interpreted as open, whereas $\alpha$ > 1 indicates a more closed collection of sequences.
-   * Pangenome Info: General graph summary information that can be used to calculate a compression index (i.e., total length of a graph/total length of sequences input into a graph builder), assess haplotype-specific clipping, etc.
+   * Pangenome Info: General graph summary information that can be used to calculate a compression index (*i.e.*, total length of a graph/total length of sequences input into a graph builder), assess haplotype-specific clipping, etc.
-   * Ordered Growth: Unlike 'Pangenome Growth,' which is an exact growth curve, this plot shows how the graph grows with haplotypes are added in a specified order.
-Notice the extra little jumps in y-values when going from one subpopulation to the next.
+   * Ordered Growth: Unlike 'Pangenome Growth,' which is an exact growth curve, this plot shows how the graph grows when haplotypes are added in a specified order.
+Notice the extra little jumps in *y*-values when going from one subpopulation to the next.

 [^1]: [Lovell et al. 2021, *Nature*](https://doi.org/10.1038/s41586-020-03127-1)